Fate ((G)I-dle song)

-"Fate", sometimes referred to as "Ah.Ttak.Jil" in South Korea, is a song by South Korean girl group (G)I-dle from their second studio album 2, released on January 29, 2024.
-The song was written and produced by Soyeon, with additional composition and arrangement credits from Pop Time, Dailly, and Likey.
+"Fate", sometimes referred to as "Ah.Ttak.Jil" in South Korea, is a song recorded by South Korean girl group (G)I-dle for their second studio album 2.
+It was released on January 29, 2024, as the album's sixth track.
+The song was written and produced by Soyeon, who also composed and arranged it alongside Pop Time, Daily, and Likey.

-It is a pop-punk and funk hybrid song with influences from J-pop.
-The song features guitars and vibrant, minimal production, including catchy piano sounds.
-"Fate" emerged as a sleeper hit on South Korean music charts without any promotional efforts, reaching number one on the Circle Digital Chart and other South Korean streaming platforms.
+"Fate" is a pop-punk and funk hybrid song with influences from J-pop.
+It features guitars and vibrant, minimal production, including catchy piano sounds.
+The song emerged as a sleeper hit on South Korean music charts without any promotional efforts, reaching number one on the Circle Digital Chart and other South Korean streaming platforms.
 Later, it peaked at number five in Taiwan and at number 23 in Singapore's RIAS charts.
 It gained attention after the release of a stage video on Lee Hyori's Red Carpet and It's Live YouTube channel, accumulating over one million views.

 Music critics praised the song's lyricism, funky production, and its nostalgic appeal.
 After acknowledging its growing popularity, (G)I-dle began promoting the song on South Korean music shows on March 21, 2024, starting with M Countdown.
 Although the group did not perform the song on Inkigayo, "Fate" achieved a Triple Crown.
 By November 2024, "Fate" was nominated for Song of the Year and won Best Vocal Performance at the MAMA Awards.

 Music and lyrics

-"Fate" was written by Jeon So-yeon, along with composing the lyrics and producing the track, with additional contributions from Pop Time, Dailly, and Likey.
+"Fate" was written, composed and arranged by leader Soyeon, with additional contributions in composition and arrangement from Pop Time, Daily, and Likey.
 It is a blend of pop-punk and funk, featuring minimal yet vibrant production, guitars, and "jaunty" piano.
 NME noted that these elements give the song the bittersweet energy reminiscent of an end credits track from a slice-of-life anime series.
 Initially, Soyeon envisioned "Fate" as the lead single for the album.
 During an appearance on Lee Eun-ji's Song Plaza on January 30, 2024, she revealed, "I originally used 'Fate' as the title.
 It's a song with an animation feel."
 Soyeon crafted the song with a cartoon-like scene in mind, giving it a "band-like sound" instead of a typical dance track.
 Reporter Lee Deok-haeng of IZE magazine compares "Fate" to past song like "Allergy" (2023) and "Never Stop Me" (2022), highlighting (G)I-dle's consistent fusion of J-pop and band elements.

 "'Fate' is a tune about the feeling of heartbreak that you suddenly get after bumping into a stranger.
 You don't remember who that person is, but you feel like you know him and you begin to shed tears."